Jako/RememberThis/README.md

 In template chunks all resource fields of the MODX resources could be used as placeholder including template variables with the prefix 'tv.' could be used.
 If a xPDO package is used, all resource fields of this package could be used as placeholder.

+The following template system settings could be overridden by snippet call: rowTpl, outerTpl, addTpl, noResultsTpl, itemTitleTpl, tvPrefix, language

-Some settings could be used in snippet call:
+Some settings could be used only in snippet call:

 Parameter | Description | Default
 ---- | ----------- | -------